References

 }

-Now the function can't take the ownership of the card, and it can't spend the rides.
-But it can read its value.
-Worth noting, that a signature like this makes it impossible to call the function without a Card at all.
-This is an important property which allows the Capability Pattern which we will cover in the next chapters.
+Because the function does not take ownership of the Card, it can read its data but cannot write to it, meaning it cannot modify the number of rides.
+Additionally, the function signature ensures that it cannot be called without a Card instance.
+This is an important property that allows the Capability Pattern, which we will cover in the next chapters.

 Mutable Reference

-In some cases, we want to allow the function to change the value of the Card.
-For example, when we use the Card at the turnstile, we want to spend a ride.
-To implement it, we use the &mut keyword in the function signature.
+In some cases, we want to allow the function to modify the Card.
+For example, when using the Card at a turnstile, we need to deduct a ride.
+To achieve this, we use the &mut keyword in the function signature.

 /// Use the metro pass card at the turnstile to enter the metro.